-Writing Associates (WAs) are enrolled students embedded within regular and hybrid courses for one quarter to assist faculty and students in writing assignments that encourage engagement in the entire writing process, including feedback and revision.
+Writing Associates (WAs) are enrolled students embedded within regular and hybrid courses for one semester to assist faculty and students in writing assignments that encourage engagement in the entire writing process, including feedback and revision.
 WAs are given training in tutoring writing, such as commenting and conferencing on writing, and writing pedagogy.

 The WA Program follows Writing Across the Curriculum principles and practices which view writing as a recursive process that requires awareness of audience, purpose, and genre, and that writing can be used as a pedagogical tool to help students learn and communicate content in any course in the college curriculum.